nshreyasvi/mturk-unosat/README.md

 >awssakey = 1234

 **3) Launching MTurk Campaign**
-- Open the `ASCRIPT_begin.py` file and check the values for the following
+- Open the `ASCRIPT_begin.py` and `ASCRIPT_finish.py` file and change the values for the according to the requirement

 | to change | value |
 | --------------- | ----------- |